If you have any contributions, corrections, requests, or other suggestions, feel free to contact me at joystick@slagcoin.com.

 * Detailed Example - List now used for devices and wiring.

-* Summarized Example - List now used for devices and wiring; a few details about the first example added.
+* Summarized Examples - List now used for devices and wiring; a few details about the first example added.

 * References and Links - Changed Shoryuken link to front page of the site; more specific listing and thanking of some people.